What is the Parent Council?

 How does it work?

-The Parent Council comprises of one representative from each class who meet each half term with Mrs Williams, Ms Macgonigal, Miss Barton and any other relevant members of staff to address topics that have been brought to each class representative’s attention.
+The Parent Council comprises of one representative from each class who meet each half term with Mrs Williams, Ms Macgonigal, Ms Emmanuel, Ms McCarthy and any other relevant members of staff to address topics that have been brought to each class representative’s attention.

 Objectives of the Parent Council: